bagnalla/ky/README.md

 * Sample.hs - State monad sampling of Cotrees.

+* Inference.hs - generate histograms and pmfs from samples.

 * Sexp.hs - Typeclass for serializing stuff to s-expression format (e.g., to visualize trees at https://bagnalla.github.io/sexp-trees/).